dragno-tat/410a2/README.md

 The visualization was built using the D3.js library.
 The json data generated from all the analysis was aggregated into a single javascript file which was then fed into the visualization as the dataset.
 The visualization is similar to a spider chart, where we have a representation for each developer in the repo which is composed of circles corresponding to the metrics, and the circles are sized appropriately to reflect the relative differences across developers.
+Hovering over the circle will show the actual value of that metric for that developer.